alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Test/OG Files/Test.md

-# Milestone 1 - Test - Elmore Siahaan
+# Milestone 1 - Test

 Setup the initial web hosting for the project.